Garbage collectionEstimated reading time: 4 minutes

 - For x minutes: Only run the garbage collection job for a maximum of x minutes at a time.

 - Never: Never delete unused image layers.

-Once everything is configured you can chose to Save & start to immediately run the garbage collection job, or just Save to run the job on the next scheduled interval.
+Once everything is configured you can choose to Save & Start to run the garbage collection job immediately, or just Save to run the job on the next scheduled interval.